Citing & Acknowledging DASCH

 The second pipeline paper is Tang et al. (2023), Improved Photometry for the DASCH Pipeline:

-The DASCH Publications page contains a much more thorough bibliography if you would like to dig deeper into the literature that both describes and builds upon DASCH.
+The DASCH Publications page contains a more thorough bibliography if you would like to dig deeper into the literature that both describes and builds upon DASCH.